Business School courses regularly supported by CITI Include:

 - The seminar examines the specific features of strategic management as related to international high technology firms, followed by in-depth focus on four critical issues.
 First, the alternative frameworks for competitive strategy formulation and implementation regarding the management of a multinational high technology company are discussed.
 Then, factors involved in making direct foreign investment decisions as well as cross-border mergers and acquisitions are examined.
 The next area of focus is the management of global innovation with regard to product development processes and regional customization.
 Special attention is given to global entrepreneurship, with a discussion of high technology start-ups.
 The final section turns to the public sector, with an examination of industrial policies and national technology competitiveness strategies.

 Other Business School Courses in Media

-The four Business School courses supported by CITI are part of a wider program on Media offered at the Business School.
+The Business School courses supported by CITI are part of a wider program on Media offered at the Business School.
 The Media Program courses offer a blend of theory and practice.
 To see a list of this year’s courses, visit the Media Program Curriculum.